HOW IT WORKS

 - Traumatic Brain Injury (TBI)/Concussions

 - Attention Deficit Disorder (ADD)

 - Attention Deficit/Hyperactivity Disorder (ADHD)

 - Brain performance enhancement

 - Obsessive/Compulsive Disorder (OCD)

 If there’s a functional problem with your brain, we can find it.
 Neurometrics removes the guesswork and allows us to uncover the true underlying cause.
-We use this best-in-class analytic tool to create evidence-based, proven-effective Neurotraining protocols, while the qEEG brain map provides an accurate baseline against which we measure progress over time.
+We use this best-in-class analytic tool to create evidence-based, proven-effective Neuroengineering protocols, while the qEEG Brain Map provides an accurate baseline against which we measure progress over time.

 The Stuck Brain vs Typically Functioning Brain